Austin is open for business.

 Blockchain technology has been used to address voter fraud, trade commodities like soybeans and oil, and sell virtual cats.
 Now, Austin-based Eggschain is developing a fertility-based blockchain community so that users can track their frozen eggs, embryos and sperm over an app throughout the freezing procedure.
 CEO Wei Escala founded Eggschain in 2018.

 Shopping isn’t the only industry going digital — telemedicine is on the rise, too.
-Local VC firm Silverton Partners led a $1.7 million seed investment at the end of 2018 for Enzyme Health, a marketplace that connects medical professionals with patients to provide on-demand care.
-While patients benefit from accessible digital healthcare, clinicians can make some extra money by picking up “digital hours.”
-CEO Michelle Davey, Chief Revenue Officer Griffin Mulcahey and Chief Product Officer Philip Johnson co-founded Enzyme in 2017.
+San Francisco VC firm CRV led a $13.9 million seed investment at the beginning of 2020 for Wheel, which offers a tech-enabled marketplace that helps healthcare companies scale rapidly and compliantly while improving the experience and opportunities for clinicians.
+Patients benefit from accessible digital healthcare, and clinicians can make some extra money by picking up “digital hours.”
+CEO Michelle Davey and Chief Strategy Officer Griffin Mulcahey co-founded Wheel in 2018.

 ERC dEX is jumping on the growing adoption of the token economy by becoming a legally compliant exchange host for tokenized securities trading.
 ERC dEX hit the scene in 2017 with a live, decentralized trading platform to exchange Etherium tokens, but after the SEC issued new regulations surrounding the issuances of digital asset securities and trading, the company pivoted to become a fully licensed and registered exchange host.
 According to SEC filings, ERC dEX has raised $700,000 to date.